-Saint Louis University’s orthopaedic traumatology fellowship offers a diverse experience incorporating four full-time traumatologists all with designated areas of interest and expertise.
+Saint Louis University’s orthopaedic traumatology fellowship offers a diverse experience incorporating five full-time traumatologists all with designated areas of interest and expertise.

-The trauma service at SSM Health Saint Louis Hospital has a chief resident, a senior resident, three junior residents, an orthopaedic intern, a surgical rotator, and varying numbers of medical students from SLU.
+The trauma service at SSM Health Saint Louis Hospital has a chief resident, senior and junior residents, and varying numbers of medical students from SLU.
 Additionally, a trauma nurse practitioner and clinical trauma nurse help manage the service.

 An American College of Surgeons designated Level 1 trauma center for Missouri and Illinois, the hospital also sees the largest number of patients of any trauma center in Missouri.

 SLU’s orthopaedic traumatology fellowship is accredited by the Orthopaedic Trauma Association and participates in the orthopaedic trauma SF match for the selection of candidates.

 An optional active pediatric trauma, microvascular hand service and adult reconstruction experience is also available if the fellow has an interest but not required.

 There is no assigned fellow service.
 Fellows can select the cases that they feel will benefit their interests and future goals.
 This is a surgical fellowship and fellows are expected to take full advantage of all the operative opportunities afforded.
 One fellow is selected per year so cases are not divided amongst multiple fellows.